-Through understanding and action, we can transform our struggles into stepping stones toward a life free from the shadow of social anxiety.
+By learning and taking action, we can turn our struggles into steps toward a life without the worry of social anxiety.

 What is Social Anxiety Compared